-In a medium saucepan, heat the water, milk, salt, and butter over medium heat until the mixture comes to a boil.
-Then reduce the heat to low and add in the all-purpose flour.
-Stir the flour in until it's completely incorporated and the mixture pulls away from the sides of the saucepan.
+In a medium saucepan, heat the water, milk, salt, and butter over medium heat until the mixture is smooth and the butter has melted.
+Then temporarily remove the pan from the heat and stir in the all-purpose flour.
+Stir the flour in until it's completely incorporated.
+Move the pan back to low heat and stir over the heat for a minute and a half, as the mixture pulls away from the sides and bottom of the saucepan.

 Let the pate a choux cool for about a minute before adding in the eggs, one at a time, mixing well after each egg.
 Add the nutmeg and ground pepper, then stir.
 Follow with the cup of shredded cheese and mix until blended in well.

-Use a tablespoon cookie scooper or a pastry bag to place small tablespoon-size mounds of the pate a choux onto your baking sheet.
+Let the dough rest for about 10 minutes before you use a tablespoon cookie scooper or a pastry bag to place small tablespoon-size mounds of the pate a choux onto your baking sheet (see note).
 Allow 2 inches of room between each mound.
 Sprinkle some more shredded cheese on top of each mound.